Midwife in the Tire Swing

 “You’re not supposed to know that.”

 Lucy gets a new knee to escape Philomena.
 “They were pounding the damned thing on like a piece of plumbing,” Lucy will say to Sarah.
 “It woke me up, pulled me right out of the spinal block.
 There was an anesthesiologist standing by.
 I made a joke.
 And another joke; we shared a laugh.
 I must have been telling the same joke over and over; he adjusted the flow of Demerol in the IV tube and slapped the mask on to shut me up.
-His name was Nichols, I recall.
 Had a windy, high plains accent.
 From Texas.
 I asked where he received his training.
 Texas A&M, an agricultural college.
-A large animal veterinarian was helping to saw off my leg; I drew some comfort from this—I might yet run in a stakes race.
-His name was Amberson Nichols.
-I called him Nearly Normal Andy.”
+A large animal veterinarian was helping to saw off my leg; I drew some comfort from this—I might yet run in a stakes race.”

 “What’s your name?
 I like to know who’s digging around inside me.
 I was a navigator.
 Those two comments are unrelated.
 Ever see Moonstruck?”